pschraut/UnityScriptableObjectContainer/README.md

 # Credits

-If this package is useful to you, I would appreciate if you mention my name in your credits screen.
+If this package is useful to you, please mention my name in your credits screen.
-Something like "ScriptableObject Container by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated from my side.
+Something like "ScriptableObject Container by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.

-You can of course use ScriptableObject Container giving me credit.
+You can of course use ScriptableObject Container without giving me credit.
 I'm a big fan of giving credits where credits are due though :)

 # Examples